-Fiscally Responsible Party Signature Authority U.S. Forest Service USFS Director of Fire, Fuels and Aviation Bureau of Land Management AFS Manager BLM - Alaska Fire Service AFS Manager Alaska Department of Natural Resources DNR Chief of Fire and Aviation Other TBD
+Fiscally Responsible Party Signature Authority U.S. Forest Service USFS Director of Fire, Fuels and Aviation Bureau of Land Management AFS Manager BLM - Alaska Fire Service AFS Manager Alaska Department of Natural Resources DNR Chief of Fire and Aviation Other TBD a.
+Cost Apportionment for Escaped Prescribed Fires

-In the absence of an incident specific cost share agreement, costs for Alaska wildfires will be apportioned using the default methodology described in Section VI.1.B above and the special cases identified below.

-For more details on the cost apportionment billing process, reference Section VII of this Operating Plan and Exhibit D of the Master Agreement.
+In the absence of an incident-specific cost share agreement, costs for Alaska wildfires will be apportioned using the default methodology described in Section VI.A.2 above and the special cases identified below.
+For more details on the cost apportionment billing process, reference Section VII of this Operating Plan and Exhibit D of the Alaska Master Agreement.

-D. Incident Cost Apportionment Special Cases
+4. Incident Cost Apportionment Special Cases